drstearns/tutorials/src/trie/index.md

 On many social media systems, you can refer to other users in your posts.
 As soon as you start typing a name, you often get a list of possible matches.
 The system might have millions of users, but it's able to show you suggestions as quickly as you can type.

 Enabling this sort of suggest-as-you-type feature requires a fast, in-memory index.
 These indexes can use several different kinds of data structures depending on what kind of queries they need to answer.
-The data structure we commonly use when we need to find entries that match a prefix string is known as a **trie** (pronounced "try").
+The data structure we commonly use when we need to find entries that match a prefix string is known as a **trie** (pronounced "tree" or "try").
 The name comes from the word re**trie**val, which indicates that this structure is designed for search and retrieval operations, specifically searching for things that match a prefix string.

 ## What is a Trie?